feddelegrand7/mini007/README.md

 #> [1] "OpenAI"
 #>
 #> [[2]]$prompt
-#> [1] "Summarize the gathered information into 3 concise bullet points highlighting the main aspects of Algeria's economy."
+#> [1] "Summarize the researched information into 3 concise bullet points in English."
 #>
 #> [[2]]$response
-#> - Algeria's GDP growth is modest, approximately 2-3% as of early 2024.
+#> - Algeria's GDP growth remains moderate in 2024, largely fueled by
-#> - Inflation rates are around 5-6%, with youth unemployment remaining high at
-#> 12-15%.
+#> hydrocarbons, which make up approximately 90% of its export revenues.
-#> - The economy is primarily driven by hydrocarbons, agriculture, and
+#> - The economy is heavily dependent on oil and natural gas, making it vulnerable
+#> to global energy price fluctuations.
+#> - Efforts are underway to diversify the economy through investments in
-#> manufacturing sectors.
+#> agriculture, manufacturing, and renewable energy sectors.
 #>
 #> [[2]]$edited_by_hitl
 #> [1] FALSE